fachrihawari/tempoday/about.md

 **Seamless donation integration** - Implementing a smooth donation flow with RevenueCat while maintaining the privacy-first approach.
 Getting the payment experience just right without being pushy or breaking the user flow took careful UX design.

+**Dark mode implementation** - Ensuring a consistent and visually appealing dark mode across all pages and components.
+Tailwind's `dark:` variants were a lifesaver, but testing and tweaking every element for accessibility and aesthetics took time.

 ## Accomplishments that we're proud of

 We actually built something pretty awesome! 🎉